Pyramid of the Sun: Excavations underneath the Pyramid

-The Pyramid of the Sun, built on top of the holy cave described in the excavation above, became a focal point for society as it was located on the Street of the Dead.
-More importantly than its physical location, the city layout of Teotihuacan incorporated alignments dictated by the astronomically significant orientation of the Pyramid of the Sun.
-The peak of the pyramid was constructed to align with the horizon in order to serve as a natural marker of the sun's position on the Aztec quarter days of the year.
+The cave was likely built early in Teotihuacan's history as a shrine that was later covered with the Pyramid of the Sun.
+The site of the shrine served as a ceremonial place for the Aztec people as it held significant religious history for the city of Teotihuacan, and was a focal point for society as it was located on the Street of the Dead.
+The city layout of Teotihuacan incorporated alignments dictated by the astronomically significant orientation of the Pyramid of the Sun: the peak of the pyramid aligned with the horizon in order to serve as a natural marker of the sun's position on the Aztec quarter days of the year.
 Thus, this cave is more important than most in Aztec culture and religion.
-This cave has been determined to have been built early in Teotihuacan's history as a shrine that was later covered with the Pyramid of the Sun.
-The site of this shrine served as a ceremonial place for the Aztec people as it held significant religious history for the city of Teotihuacan.
+Recently, scientists have used muon detectors to try to find other chambers within the interior of the pyramid.

 Recovered artifacts

 Only a few caches of artifacts have been found in and around the pyramid.
 Obsidian arrowheads and human figurines have been discovered inside the pyramid and similar objects have been found at the nearby Pyramid of the Moon and Pyramid of the Feathered Serpent in the Ciudadela.
 These objects may have represented sacrificial victims.
 A unique historical artifact discovered near the foot of the pyramid at the end of the nineteenth century was the Teotihuacan Ocelot, which is now in the British Museum's collection.
 In addition, burial sites of children have been found in excavations at the corners of the pyramid.
 It is believed that these burials were part of a sacrificial ritual dedicating the building of the pyramid.